There are no new seats for Open Enrollment for the 2023-2024 school year.

 - Under certain circumstances, a student who needs special education may be required to return to the student's resident district.

 - Students may return to their resident district at any time.
 However, once a student leaves a nonresident district, they must reapply during the open enrollment application period and be approved in the process in order to attend that nonresident district again.

 - There is no tuition cost to parents for their children's participation in open enrollment.
 Open enrollment students will be charged the same fees as resident students for books, etc.

-- In the past Johnson Bus has offered paying customers to ride on the Chapter 220 buses that went into Milwaukee.
-However, there are no longer Elementary age Chapter 220 students participating in the program.
+- In the past, Johnson Bus has offered to pay customers to ride on the Chapter 220 buses that went into Milwaukee.
+However, there are no longer elementary or middle school Chapter 220 students participating in the program.
 Hence, there are no longer Chapter 220 buses available for elementary students.

-- Parents may request a particular school within a district, but it is up to the school board to assign students to schools depending upon where the seats are available.
+- Parents may request a particular school within a district, but it is up to the school board to assign students to schools depending on where the seats are available.